lmitechnologies/Gadget_Inspection_Template/gadgetapp-custom/README.md

 A pie chart

 - **decisionKey**: the name of the value to be charted.
 The value must be a list of lists with the following format: [[value, label, (optional) color], ...]

+## Metric Row

+The metric row is an optional second footer that is used to display values it receives from the pipeline. **metricRow** defines if the metric row should exist and it's content, like this

+     {
+        "show": true,
+        "content": [
+            {
+                "topic": "pipeline/gadget-pipeline/0",
+                "metricKey": "decision",
+                "label": "Decision"
+            },
+            {
+                "topic": "pipeline/gadget-pipeline/0",
+                "metricKey": "score",
+                "label": "Score",
+                "cumulative": true
+            }
+        ]
+    }

+**show** defines if the metric row should be displayed.
+It is false by default, omitting **metricRow** will result in no metric row showing.

+**content** defines the what will be displayed.
+It must be a list of dicts that contain the keys **topic**, **metricKey**, **label**, and optionally **cumulative**.

+- **topic**: Zmq topic to subscribe to
+- **metricKey**: The name of the value to be displayed
+- **label**: Label displayed to viewer
+- **cumulative**: Should the values accumulate over time.
+Expects a boolean value.
+Defaults to false.
+If set to true the value must be a number.